 Most users should not need to refer to this document, but should instead be able to install, configure, and use the app without additional instructions.
-For information about installing or using the Approvals app, see "Using the Identity Manager Approvals App" in the NetlQ User Application: User Guide.
+For information about installing or using the Approvals app, see "Using the Identity Manager Approvals App" in the NetlQ Identity Manager - User's Guide to the Identity Applications.

-A.1 Product Requirements
+Product Requirements